top of page

 Can I Vote if I'm Traveling?

-No, not in the 2025 local and regional elections.
+No, not in any local and regional elections.
 You can only vote in the local authority (town) and constituency you're registered for.
 Check your voters card!

 You cannot vote if you're in a different country.
 You cannot vote if you're in a different city, town or village.
 For example, if you're registered for Walvis Bay, you have to vote in Walvis Bay.